hvuarn/msc-thesis/README.md

     ```

 3. **Run the scripts:**

-   The scripts are designed to be run in sequence, and they will automatically read the data from the specified folders.
-   You can run them either via RStudio or from the R console.
-   ▶ open the R project:
+### 3. Run the scripts
-  - open `msc-thesis-public.Rproj` in RStudio (located in the root folder)
+- Open the R project file `msc-thesis-public.Rproj` in RStudio (located in the root folder).
+- Run the scripts.

 ## References